Soreepeong/XivAlexander/README.md

 * `XivAlexanderLoader.exe -q -a unload ffxiv_dx11.exe`: Unloads XivAlexander from every process with its path ending with `ffxiv_dx11.exe`, and suppress all error messages.

 ### First time setup
-1. Open `XivAlexander.dll.json` with a text editor which should have been created after a successful load for the first time.
+1. Open `XivAlexanderLoader.exe` (as Administrator if it shows error), and load the program to the game, pressing Yes **ignoring the warning**.
-2. Modify opcode values referring to [this page](https://github.com/Soreepeong/XivAlexander/tree/main/StaticData/OpcodeDefinition).
+2. Find the XivAlexander icon on your shell notification area (tray area), and click on *Edit Opcode Configuration*.
-3. Find the XivAlexander icon on your shell notification area (tray area), and click on *Reload Configuration*.
+3. Modify opcode values referring to [this page](https://github.com/Soreepeong/XivAlexander/tree/main/StaticData/OpcodeDefinition), or refer to Issues page for the most recent opcodes.

 ### How to find Opcodes
 1. Turn on *Use IPC Type Finder* menu from notification area icon, and open Log window.